nicolaka/ddc-aws/README.md

 - Creates a jumphost ec2 instance to be able to ssh to the DDC nodes
 - Creates a UCP Nodes ELB with preconfigured healthchecks (TCP Port 80).
 This can be used for your application that are deployed on UCP.
 - Deploys NGINX+Interlock to dynamically register your application containers.
 Please see FAQ for more details on launching your application.
+- Creates a Cloudwatch Log Group (called `DDCLogGroup`)and allows log streams from DDC instances.
+It also automatically logs the UCP and DTR installation containers.

 **Software Versions**